Tribes we curate

 Beyond our shared values and the cozy complacency of being in the company of those who knew you before you fully figured out yourself yet, I realised that what still remained powerful in this bond is how they continue to have an inspirational affect on me today, just as how they impacted me back in the 90’s.
 Loving and filial daughters (and now equally loving and generous wives and mother and mother-to-be), genuinely full of consideration for those around them, always predisposed to seeing and believing the best in people and just simply being full of tender empathy for others.
 And yet all of these beatific energy comes in an attractively firm and shrewd package – there is a clarity in what they are looking for, an admirable ability to be objective in decision making and a general absence of extreme neurosis and self-flagellating self doubt as they walk down their respective paths.
-In short, a wonderful combination of being contemplative without stumbling into whimsicalness, and decisive without being chained to inflexibility.
+A rare and wonderful combination of being both humble and self-reflective, but also confident and self-assured.